 “I often speak to our clients about how important feedback is to Relativity and the key role it plays in their culture and product development,” says Jenna Rooney, director at Innovative Litigation.
 “The Aero Advance Access program is showcasing that dedication to improvement and providing an opportunity for the Innovative Litigation team and our clients to have a direct hand in shaping the future of RelativityOne.”

 Joe Obermaier, e-discovery and information governance lead at Broadcom, shared a similar sentiment.

 “As an early adopter of RelativityOne, we’re excited to work closely with the Relativity team on the rollout of the Aero UI,” he said.
 “This new interface shows Relativity’s continuous commitment to improving the product.
 That, along with the Advance Access Program, also shows their willingness to work with their customers to achieve that goal.”

-We’re excited to get Aero into our customers’ hands.
-In the meantime, our UX team will be hard at work—both in the office and on the road, talking to users to better understand how we can help you accomplish tasks and enjoy the environment you live and work in every single day.
+With Aero already in customers’ hands, our UX team is hard at work talking to early users and the broader community to better understand how we can help you accomplish tasks faster—and better enjoy the environment you work in every single day.

 We’re super appreciative of all the folks who provided feedback along the way, and we look forward to hearing more insights as the year progresses.
 Together, we’re making Aero UI and RelativityOne simply powerful.

 Chris Brown is the chief product officer at Relativity.
 He leads our product and user experience teams and is responsible for the development of Relativity’s product vision, strategy, and product roadmap in collaboration with engineering.